erikyuzwa/sdl2-helloworld/README.md

 * Sir Dupre for sacrificing himself and allowing his ashes to be fused with the Chaos Serpent.

 ## Version History
+* 0.3.2 updated with MyApplication object use for developers
 * 0.3.1 updated with SysTimer object
 * 0.3.0 updated with SysAudio, SysFont, SysSprite objects
 * 0.2.0 added support for VS2010